Lesson 4 Be Smart in the Digital World

 Butler’s story shows that

-This emphasizes the importance ____ digital literacy.
+This emphasizes ____ importance of digital literacy.

 It can be influential, as ____ Shed incident shows.